mlauss2/sandec/README.md

   - The Dig
 - Video decoding works for all SMUSH codec1/codec37/codec47/codec48 videos
   - frame interpolation for codec47/48 videos (default off).
-- Audio decoding works for all SMUSH codec47/codec48 videos
+- Audio decoding
-  - the subchunk-less 22kHz/16bit/stereo IACT variant in use since COMI.
+  - OK for COMI/Outlaws/MotS/SotE
+  - alright for Full Throttle and The Dig
 - good enough A/V sync in player
 - player keyboard controls:
   - space  pause/unpause